ethereum/pm/AllCoreDevs-EL-Meetings/Meeting 164.md

 **Tim Beiko** [46:29](https://www.youtube.com/watch?v=09Kzi2x06UM&t=2789):  Oh, okay, yeah.

-**MariusVanDerWijden** [46:33](https://www.youtube.com/watch?v=09Kzi2x06UM&t=2792):  Yeah, I'm quite sure that it was if but yeah, we just saw too much weirdness going on, for I think only guess to be the issue.
+**Marius Van Der Wijden** [46:33](https://www.youtube.com/watch?v=09Kzi2x06UM&t=2792):  Yeah, I'm quite sure that it was if but yeah, we just saw too much weirdness going on, for I think only guess to be the issue.
 So either other clients accepted those transactions.
 Or it was the other way around that they accepted the transactions without blobs.
 Like blob transactions without props or something.
 So yeah, I'm I'm I'm pretty sure we will.
 We will break another devnet 7.
 But  that's fine.

 **Alexey (@flcl42)** [47:21](https://www.youtube.com/watch?v=09Kzi2x06UM&t=2841):  Okay, but it sounds like this issue.

 **Tim Beiko** [47:39](https://www.youtube.com/watch?v=09Kzi2x06UM&t=2859):  Okay?
 So yeah, I guess devnet 7. we want to restart as a 4844, only devnet and potentially just add this small change for the Precompiler?
 Or do we even not want to do that, and simply focus on restarting things as they are, and  dealing with the address change after.

-**MariusVanDerWijden** [48:06](https://www.youtube.com/watch?v=09Kzi2x06UM&t=2886):  I think we should deal with the address change when we implement all of the cancun  pieces.
+**Marius Van Der Wijden** [48:06](https://www.youtube.com/watch?v=09Kzi2x06UM&t=2886):  I think we should deal with the address change when we implement all of the cancun  pieces.

 **Tim Beiko** [48:11](https://www.youtube.com/watch?v=09Kzi2x06UM&t=2891):  Okay, so basically keep this thing spec.
 As for Devnet6, just try to restart it and have it run cleanly.

-**MariusVanDerWijden** [48:21](https://www.youtube.com/watch?v=09Kzi2x06UM&t=2901):  yeah.
+**Marius Van Der Wijden** [48:21](https://www.youtube.com/watch?v=09Kzi2x06UM&t=2901):  yeah.
 So what?
 What's really cool is that Mario created a hive test for 4844.
 So one thing that would be really nice is if everyone, every client could make sure that they are passing those 5 tests.
 We are missing one right now.
 That's the transaction propagation one so transaction propagation is still broken a bit. but yeah.
 So I would give the devnet another week or something for everyone to  double-check with high, if that they are ping everything that they do.
 That is like that.
 We don't see these issues on the Devnet for the first time.

 **Mario Vega** [49:18](https://www.youtube.com/watch?v=09Kzi2x06UM&t=2958):  I add the do the link to the PR for this, if you need to help anyone get myself running, just let me know